-Washington, April 14 .- Ambassador Porter's dispatch announcing the find-ing of the body of John Paul Jones reached the state department today.
-It is probable that a recommenda-lon will be made to Congress at P next session looking to Ambassador Porter's reimbursement.
+Washington, April 14 .--- Ambassador Forter's dispatch announcing the find-ing of the body of John Paul Jones Ing of the body of John Paul Jones reached the state department today.
+It is probable that a recommenda-tion will be made to Congress at i next session looking to Ambassador Porter's reimbursement.
 The remains of John Paul Jones are to be brought here and interred in the National cemetery at Arlington, and it is like-ly that the transfer will be made the occasion of an interesting demonstra-tion.
-It is probable that Secy, Morton will send a battleship to France to oring the body home.
-New York, April 15 .- Edwin V. Morgan, the new American minister to Korea, has formed a working alliance with those interested in foreign missions at a banquet given in his honor by William Dulles, Jr., treasurer for the foreign mission board of the Pres said American diplomacy is becoming more and more altruistic every day.
-"It any of the missionaries in Korea," he advised Mr. Morgan, "call on you for gunboats and try to flourish the big XXXXXXXXXXX MLF anywhere on request TO ENDUP
+It is probable that Seey, Morion will send a battleship to France to bring the body home. bring the body home byterian church.
+There were half a hundred guests, among them being Rev. George Alexan-der, president of the mission board.
+He said American diplomacy is becoming more and more altruistic every day.
+"If any of the missionaries in Korea," he advised Mr. Morgan, "call on you for gunboats and try to flourish the big